The first 48 pages…

 After great inference, I came to the conclusion that I hadn’t the foggiest idea of what cognition was… No tougher question existed.
 No other, either.
 If we knew the world only through synapses, how could we know the synapses?
 (28).

-(How appropriate?for this post to appear on a blog called “Brain Drain, I Think Its Sprained.”)
+(How appropriate for this post to appear on a blog called “Brain Drain, I Think It’s Sprained,” which this was called before I consolidated all of my blogs here.)